MillionConcepts/lhorizon/readme.md

 directory are the best quick-start guides to usage.
 See the [API reference](docs/api.md) for more details on the package's behavior.

+## tests

+tests can be found in the [lhorizon/tests](lhorizon/tests) module.
+You can run them simply by executing `pytest` at the command line from the repository root directory.

 ## changelog

 * 2021-06-21: Full 1.0 release.
 Extensive changes from older versions: